Airbnb to lay off 25% of its workforce

 The San Francisco-based start-up, which was poised to be the blockbuster stock listing of the year, has raised $2 billion (€1.85 billion) in capital and dramatically cut costs in a bid to weather the slump.

-As a result, Airbnb will be pausing its efforts in transportation and scaling back its investments in hotels and luxury travel, he said. – Bloomberg
+As a result, Airbnb will be pausing its efforts in transportation and scaling back its investments in hotels and luxury travel, he said. – Additional reporting: Bloomberg